carlosedp/lbconfig-operator/docs/Readme.md

 For more details, check the API documentation at <https://pkg.go.dev/github.com/carlosedp/lbconfig-operator/apis/externalloadbalancer/v1?utm_source=gopls#pkg-types>.

+## Health Check

+The operator publishes a health check endpoint via HTTP on `http://localhost:8081/healthz`.

 ## Prometheus Metrics

 The operator exports two metrics.
 One counts the amount of ExternalLoadBalancers the operator is currently managing and another exposes the amount of nodes managed by each instance of ExternalLoadBalancer with appropriate metric labels.